 - Why: Determined by cultural/geographical area.

 - Solution: Increase rest.
-Eat a well balanced diet (high protein Foods, iron from prenatal vitamins).
+Eat a well-balanced diet with high-protein food and iron from prenatal vitamins.

 - Why: Emotional stress or sinus congestion from hormonal stimulation.